-We envision a patient-centred learning health system in which all stakeholders contribute and use big MS data to co-create the innovations needed to advance the timely treatment and care of people with MS.
+We envision a patient-centred data ecosystem in which all stakeholders contribute and use big data to co-create the innovations needed to advance the timely treatment and care of people with MS.

 - raising awareness about the importance of research using real world MS data